Ifan Nanda Pratama

-Ifan Nanda Pratama (born 29 March 2001) is an Indonesian professional footballer who plays as a centre back for Liga 1 club PSS Sleman.
+Ifan Nanda Pratama (born 29 March 2001) is an Indonesian professional footballer who plays as a centre-back for Championship club PSS Sleman.

 Club career

 PSS Sleman

 Ifan signed with PSS Sleman to play in the Indonesian Liga 1 for the 2021 season.
 He made his professional league debut on 16 February 2022 in a match against Bali United at the Ngurah Rai Stadium, Denpasar.
+He scored his first league goal for the club on 9 February 2023, scored the winning goal in a 2–1 against Persik Kediri.